 Not all honour-based abuse is domestic abuse, but domestic abuse risk-assessment tools often help forces identify honour-based abuse.
-Forces use tools such as the Domestic Abuse.
-Forces use tools such as the Domestic Abuse Risk Assessment.
+Forces use tools such as the Domestic Abuse, Stalking and Honour Based Violence checklist and the more recently developed College of Policing Domestic Abuse Risk Assessment.
 Both these tools encourage officers to assess the risk of honour-based abuse by asking victims specific prompting questions, without asking directly if they are at risk of honour-based abuse.
 This is because some victims may not identify with the term 'honour'.
 Honour-based abuse charity Karma Nirvana has also developed an assessment tool, which some forces use.